oit-ipbl/final_competition/README.md

 4. Four landings
 5. Cannot land twice in the same city
 6. Landing inside the area
+7. No need to return to the starting point.

 ## Evaluation
 - Red city is 1 points